rcflorestal/R-Programming/README.md

 # R-Programming

-This is a course that is part of Data Science Specialiation at John Hopkins University and offered by [COUSERA](https://www.coursera.org) Platform.
+This is a course that is part of Data Science Specialiation at Johns Hopkins University and offered by [COUSERA](https://www.coursera.org) Platform.

 ## About this Course